jmeehan16/sstore-doc/source/benchmarks.rst

 Creating Tables, Windows, and Streams
 -------------------------------------

-As is the case in H-Store, application schemas are defined in a DDL file.
+As is the case in H-Store, application schemas are defined in a DDL file (`H-Store DDL <http://hstore.cs.brown.edu/documentation/development/new-benchmark/#schema>`_).
 The DDL file must be named the same as your benchmark, followed by "-ddl.sql".

 There are three primary types of state in S-Store applications: Tables, Streams, and Windows.
 All three types of state are defined as tables, and all three are fully recoverable.